Our Mission

 Our Actions

-SiS has three key components: 1) the annual #SummitsInSolidarity campaign, where participants hike to raise money for BIPOC-led justice work 2) the virtual Me and White Supremacy anti-racism challenge, where participants who hold white privilege work collectively to identify and dismantle their internalized white supremacy, and 3) ongoing sharing of resources related to the BIPOC experience in the outdoors.
+SiS has three key components: 1) our annual Hike-A-Thon, where participants hike to raise money for BIPOC-led justice work 2) the virtual Me and White Supremacy anti-racism challenge, where participants who hold white privilege work collectively to identify and dismantle their internalized white supremacy, and 3) ongoing sharing of resources related to the BIPOC experience in the outdoors.

 A Note on Intersectionality